 This paper investigates unique video captioning.
-We introduce a method, Captioning by Discriminitave Prompting (CDP) and challenging unique captioning benchmarks on Egocentric video and Timeloop movies.
+We introduce a method, Captioning by Discriminative Prompting (CDP) and challenging unique captioning benchmarks on Egocentric video and Timeloop movies.

 The following figures highlight a shortcoming of current captioning approaches.
 They caption each clip independently, giving similar captions for similar clips.
 First, in a timeloop movie: